SampleEnvironment/SECoP/protocol/specification/messages/update.rst

              [event] error_update <module>:<parameter> <error-report>

     When activated, update messages are delivered without explicit request from the client.
-The value is a `data-report`, i.e. a JSON array with the value as its first element, and an JSON object containing the :ref:`qualifiers` as its second element.
+The value is a :ref:`data-report`, i.e. a JSON array with the value as its first element, and an JSON object containing the :ref:`qualifiers` as its second element.